The challenge: Too much time lost to admin

 Reaching new audiences

 Of the 100+ attendees at that first webinar, a significant number were people who had never engaged with the Alliance before.
-They found the platform, registered themselves, and showed up — with no friction and no hand-holding.
-For an organisation trying to grow its reach in the cleantech sector, that matters enormously.
+They found the platform, registered themselves, and showed up, all with no friction or hand-holding.
+For a industry association trying to grow its reach in the cleantech sector, that matters enormously.

 The events story is just the start.
-In the first week after launch, Mel’s team identified five distinct ways ToucanTech was already changing how they work — without any additional training or setup.
+In the first week after launch, the CleanTech Alliance team identified five distinct ways ToucanTech was already changing how they work, without any additional training or setup.
 Here’s what they found:

 1. Publishing resources where members can actually find them

-Staff used to share resources by emailing documents around or dropping files in SharePoint.
-Now, resources go straight onto the platform — tagged to the right committees, visible to the right members, and findable by anyone on the team.
-No more ‘what was that file called?’ moments in Zoom chat.
+Staff previously shared resources by emailing documents around or dropping files in SharePoint.
+Now, resources go straight onto the platform, tagged to the right committees, visible to the right members, and accessible to everyone on the team.

 2. Real-time intelligence on member engagement

 When Mel published an RFP as a news article with an attached document, she could see within seconds which contractors had downloaded it and were likely bidding.
 On the previous platform, that kind of insight simply didn’t exist.
-The Alliance had sent out RFPs before and never received a single bid — they now suspect many just never saw them.
+The Alliance had sent out RFPs before and never received a single bid, now suspecting many never saw them.

 Mel’s team is actively retraining staff to stop burying content in email threads and start publishing it on the platform.
-Whether it’s a committee resource, a staff agenda item, or a member-facing update, it now lives somewhere everyone can find it — branded, organised, and ready to share.
+Whether it’s a committee resource, a staff agenda item, or a member-facing update, it now lives somewhere everyone can find it.

 "Just this week, there were like five little shifts in how we’re working that I’m so excited for.
 Because if you put it in my inbox, it goes there to die."

-Alongside the events and workflow wins, ToucanTech’s data team worked with the Alliance to clean up years of accumulated records from their previous platform — deduplicating profiles, linking individuals to their correct member organisations, and building out a cleaner membership directory across their 300+ member organisations.
+Alongside the events and workflow wins, ToucanTech’s data team worked with CleanTech Alliance to clean up years of accumulated records from their previous platform, by deduplicating profiles, linking individuals to their correct member organisations, and building out a cleaner membership directory across their 300+ member organizations.

 Partner-managed memberships — where a third party buys a block membership and manages additions and drops — now have a clear workflow.
-The Alliance uploads the partner’s monthly CSV, submits a data request, and the team processes the changes.
+CleanTech Alliance uploads the partner’s monthly CSV, submits a data request, and the ToucanTech team processes the changes.
 When the CSV importer launches, they’ll handle it entirely themselves.

 Membership renewal workflows and the member directory are next on the roadmap, with the team already planning to explore ToucanTech’s AI automation features as they roll out.

-"There’s so much more we can do with our data on your platform.
+"There’s so much more we can do with our data on the platform.
 I can’t wait to dive into it.""